 Pre-pandemic it was easier to put off website or branding refreshes because a business could rely more on in-person exchanges.
 And, as we've all learned, you don't need to be in-person to add a personal touch.
-Branding and UX build the bridge for future renters and ensure that your property is as welcoming digitally, as it would be in-person.
+Branding and UX build the bridge for future residents and ensure that your community is as welcoming digitally, as you'd be in-person.